jss367/jss367.github.io/_posts/2020-07-25-argparse_notes.md

 tags: [Jupyter Notebooks, Python]
 ---

-## Required Arguments
+## Required vs Optional Arguments

-Arguments that don't begin with "-" or "--" are positional and therefore required (much like arguments in Python functions).
-Arguments that start with  "-" or "--" are optional arguments, although `argparse` lets you mark this as required.
+Arguments that start with  `-` or `--` are optional arguments, while those that don't are positional and therefore required (much like positional arguments in Python functions).
+Even though, arguments starting with  `-` or `--` are generally optional, `argparse` still lets you mark them as required.
 This is considered bad design in most casee but isn't prevented.

 For example, you can do: